appdrones/page_record/README.md

 Also, you need te make sure your page definitions are included.
 A good place to store them would be in your support directory.

 ##Using PageRecord together with Cucumber
-To use {PageRecord} with Cucumber, you need to require it in your `env.rb` file.
+To use [PageRecord](http://rubydoc.info/github/appdrones/page_record/) with Cucumber, you need to require it in your `env.rb` file.
 To make it work, it needs to be required __after__ capybara.

 ```ruby
 require 'capybara'